dwyl/image-classifier/README.md

 end
 ```

-Recall that every time you upload an image, you get back an URL from our bucket and you compute a caption.
+Recall that every time you upload an image,
+you get back an URL from our bucket
+and you compute a caption as a string.
-We will now compute an embedding from this string and save it into the Index.
+We will now compute an embedding from this string
+and save it into the Index.
 This is done in the `handle_info` callback.

 Update the Liveview `handle_info` callback where we handle the captioning results: